radiantearth/stac-spec/item-spec/item-spec.md

 [GeoJSON](http://geojson.org/) [Feature](https://tools.ietf.org/html/rfc7946#section-3.2) augmented with
 [foreign members](https://tools.ietf.org/html/rfc7946#section-6) relevant to a STAC object.
 These include fields that identify the time range and assets of the Item.
-An Item is the core object in a STAC catalog, containing the core metadata that enables any client to search or crawl online catalogs of spatial 'assets' (e.g., satellite imagery, derived data, DEMs).
+An Item is the core object in a STAC Catalog, containing the core metadata that enables any client to search or crawl online catalogs of spatial 'assets' (e.g., satellite imagery, derived data, DEMs).

-The same Item definition is used in both [STAC catalogs](../catalog-spec/README.md) and the [Item-related API endpoints](https://github.com/radiantearth/stac-api-spec/blob/master/api-spec.md#ogc-api---features-endpoints).
+The same Item definition is used in both [STAC Catalogs](../catalog-spec/README.md) and the [Item-related API endpoints](https://github.com/radiantearth/stac-api-spec/blob/master/api-spec.md#ogc-api---features-endpoints).
 Catalogs are simply sets of Items that are linked online, generally served by simple web servers and used for crawling data.
 The search endpoint enables dynamic queries, for example selecting all